zainabx78/tech501-week1/Notes/Linux.md

 - `chmod 777` - read and write and execute permissions.
 - `sudo -E` - to access the environment variables too.

+## Cloud Security

+Is security better in the cloud than on-prem -
+- Possible to make security mistakes on cloud and on prem.
+- Depends on the effort put in.
+- Depends on the model you use:
+  - IAAS: more responsibility of security.
+  - PAAS: less responsibility of security.
+More managed- less patching required.